fredgrott/GWSViewModel/README.md

 engineer polyglot have no need to play the broken HR hiring game as we plot our own unique course.
 And if you are a start-up founder that does their own mobile dev recruiting instead of out-sourcing it than you might know what I am looking for or seeking.

+## What I Want?

+If you are a startup in the Northwest Indiana or Chicago and are in-fact seeking a Senior Android Engineer that would be able to create either an android application from scratch or port an iOS app to android that is testable and maintainable and has a user interface that seduces the mobile device user than you are on-the-road to knowing what I might want.
+Even better if you can match my work-remote paid weekly requirements.
+And that conversation usually starts with a paid meal at my location.

 ## Fred Grott's Social Profiles